shivam's lab

 Central monitoring sees the KRI signals.
 Oversight sees the site behavior.
 But the handoff between them is thin.
 By the time a signal becomes site-level action, it has usually been translated, summarized, and half-understood by three different people.

-03 · what I'd build for us
+03 · what I help teams build

 Phase 1